-This page is intended as a general guide.
+This guide is intended as a general resource.
 For additional details reference Iowa Administrative Rules Chapter 701-219.

 Anyone who provides labor and materials to build a structure is considered a construction contractor for that job, even if his or her usual occupation or profession is something else, such as a handyman.

 Contractor includes a general contractor, subcontractor, or builder.
 The contractor can be an individual, corporation, partnership, or other entity.